dc12605/CISC3003_Indival_projrct/README.md

-# CISC3003_Indival_projrct

-# Online Shopping System
+# CISC3003 Individual Project - Online Shopping System

-This project is an e-commerce web application built with PHP.
-It facilitates the management of an online store where users can browse products, add them to their shopping cart, and checkout.
-The system also includes functionalities for viewing and managing orders.
+This repository contains the coursework for CISC3003, focusing on the development of an online shopping system.
+This project demonstrates the capabilities of PHP in building dynamic web applications that include product management, shopping cart functionalities, order placement, and order viewing.

 ## Project Structure